l3marr/labrepot3/index.md

 > You can use the `-name` option in conjunction with `find` to locate all files that meet a specific criteria
 * In this case, we an use the `-name` option and have it search for all files ending in ".txt":
 Upon running ` find stringsearch-data -name "*.txt"`:
+**This option is useful because it allows you to search for files based on the name of the file

 > stringsearch-data/technical/biomed/1471-2350-3-1.txt